 ‘I have little recollection of even being in the studio for Zipper Catches Skin or DaDa, which might explain why they came out so strangely,’ he would explain to Classic Rock decades later.
 ‘I remember the day that I finally realised I had to get help.
 It was 1983 and I woke up in a hotel room.
 I’d been on a heavy drinking session the night before and when I came to the bathroom was full of blood – my blood.
 I looked at myself in the mirror and knew I was at the crossroads.
 Either I tried to sort out my problems or I was gonna die.’

-With his wife filing for divorce and the very realisation that alcohol or cocaine was going to kill him Cooper finally accepted that he needed professional help and admitted himself into the Camelback Treatment Hospital in Arizona for a month of detox and recovery.
-Yet whereas his stay in Cornell had only proved to be a temporary solution this time Cooper found the strength to turn his back on the addictions that had begun to strip him of his health and instead focused on returning to society sober.
+With his wife filing for divorce and the very realisation that alcohol or cocaine was going to kill him Cooper finally accepted that he needed professional help and admitted himself into the Camelback Treatment Hospital in Arizona for a month of recovery.
+Yet whereas his stay in Cornell had only proved to be a temporary solution this time Cooper found the strength to turn his back on the addictions that had begun to strip him of his health and instead focused on returning to sobriety.

 When Cooper re-emerged from hospital he found he no longer craved alcohol and had instead rediscovered his faith, having been raised the son of a minister.
 Without having to seek further assistance through therapy or support sessions he turned his attention from music to family life and replaced one addiction for another…golf.
-Spending time with his wife and young daughter, Cooper would relax watching splatter movies which, during the early 1980s, were in no short supply.
+Spending time with his wife and young daughter, Cooper would relax watching splatter movies which, during the early eighties, were in no short supply.

 While he had made appearances in movies before, during this period of semi-retirement Cooper was approached by infamous Italian filmmaker Claudio Fragasso to appear in his latest picture Monster Dog.
 Filmed in Spain and featuring Cooper’s first original material since the release of DaDa, the movie allowed the singer to indulge in graphic special effects that would include his character being attacked by the eponymous beast.
 Before long he would receive an array of horror and exploitation scripts, all eager to capitalise on his shock rock reputation.